How to Teach Adding and Subtracting Decimals

 - “42.689 makes sense because I used what my fifth grade teacher taught me, line up decimals, add zeros so everything is lined up and then solve.”

 - “42.689 – I don’t know how it makes sense, but it’s how I learned to do it.”

-Of the 120 students in my classes, only 8 said the answer made sense because “35 + 7 is 42” or because “I estimated” or “when we’re doing addition, we know we end up with a bigger number.”
+Of the 120 students in my classes, only 8 said the answer made sense because “35 + 7 is 42,” or because “I estimated,” or even “when we’re doing addition, we know we end up with a bigger number.”

-I don’t want to assume that students who didn’t write this didn’t think about those things at all, but to the majority of students, their answers “made sense” when they followed the rules – even if they didn’t remember the rules correctly.
+I don’t want to assume that students who didn’t write reasons like this didn’t think about those things at all, but for the majority of students, their answers “made sense” when they followed the rules – even if they didn’t remember the rules correctly.

 What's the Point?

 What’s the purpose of lining up the decimal points?

 Lining up the decimal points helps us line up the place values so that place values are added with or subtracted from ‘like’ place values.

 - If students don’t understand the point of lining up the decimal points when adding and subtracting decimals, then somehow they’ve missed the idea of place value.

 And what do they do if the numbers don’t even HAVE a decimal point??
 (Some students get pretty lost when that happens.)